 The most important thing you can do is to continue to make all your credit payments on time.
 This includes credit cards, car loans, student loans and mortgage payments.
 As previously mentioned, payment history is the most important factor when it comes to your credit score.

 Late payments are reported to the credit bureaus.
-One late payment and it can drag down your credit score.
+One late payment can drag down your credit score.

 Consider a Balance Transfer

 If you have more than one credit card like most Canadians and your credit limit has been slashed, you might consider a payment arrangement.
 One popular payment arrangement is a credit card balance transfer.

 A credit card balance transfer is when you transfer the balance from one credit card (or multiple credit cards) to another.
 You can do this for several reasons.
 Usually, the main reason is to save on interest.
 Oftentimes credit cards will offer a lower promotional introductory rate when signing up for a new credit card and transfer the balances from the other credit cards.